 Robert Mapplethorpe (1946–1989), a highly regarded if controversial photographic artist, gained notoriety for his portrayal of sexually explicit images.
 Although many of his works — including exquisitely lighted images of flowers — are uncontroversial, a series of homoerotic and other sexually explicit photographs made him posthumously a political target and a central figure in a First Amendment clash over the legal meaning of art and obscenity.

 Mapplethorpe was born in Floral Park, New York.
 He was trained in art at the Pratt Institute and, after receiving a BFA in 1970, continued to work in New York City.

-Mapplethorpe photos ignited controversy over meaning of obscenity
+Mapplethorpe photos ignited controversy over federally-sponsored art

 In 1990 a planned exhibit of his photographs at the Corcoran Gallery in Washington, D.C., was abruptly cancelled.
 Because the exhibit, including the erotic images, had been partially sponsored by federal funds, the artist, his work, and the National Endowment for the Arts were all excoriated by politicians across the country.